clicon/clixon/doc/FAQ.md

 specification uses [CLIgen](http://github.com/olofhagsand/cligen)

 ## How to best understand Clixon?
-Run the Clixon example, in the [example](../example) directory.
+Run the Clixon main example, in the [example](../example) directory or [examples repo](https://github.com/clicon/clixon-examples), or [main documentation](https://clixon-docs.readthedocs.io)

 ## Hello world?

-One of the examples is [a hello world example](../example/hello).
+One of the examples is [a hello world example](https://github.com/clicon/clixon-examples/hello).
 Please start with that.

 ## How do you build and install Clixon?
 Clixon: